mauriciotogneri/green-coffee/README.md

 ```

 This configuration makes the test work in the following way:
-* The feature will be parsed and its the scenarios will be loaded
+* The feature will be parsed and all its scenarios will be loaded
 * For each scenario, an instance of the declared activity will be launched
 * The steps definitions passed as parameters in the method `start` will be used to match the steps in the scenarios